Youth and Family Services

 Substance use treatment provides individuals with the education and knowledge to understand the disease concepts of addiction and provides a safe space to build a community as they pursue a journey to recovery.

-Current clients and Detroit Wayne Integrated Health Network (DWIHN) members can find additional information regarding the member handbook and provider directory by visiting the DWIHN website
+Current clients and Detroit Wayne Integrated Health Network (DWIHN) members can find additional information regarding the Member Handbook and provider directory by visiting the DWIHN website

 50430 School House Road Canton, MI 48187